-Risk Description: Students may be experience traumatic injuries while participating in robust athletic programs, club sports or intramurals.
+Risk Description: Students may be experience traumatic injuries while participating in robust athletic

 Status as of May 2016: Certified athletic trainers evaluate student-athlete injuries and follow proper protocols.
 There are currently three certified athletic trainers who oversee practices and games, but conflicts prevent coverage for all athletic events.